Abhisheksati1/xstreamlit-/docs/DEBUGGING.md

 # Debugging

-It is possible to run Dotserve apps in dev mode under a debugger.
+It is possible to run Dotreact apps in dev mode under a debugger.

-1. Run Dotserve as a module: `python -m dotserve run --env dev`
+1. Run Dotreact as a module: `python -m dotreact run --env dev`
 2. Set current working directory to the dir containing `dsconfig.py`

 ## VSCode

-The following launch configuration can be used to interactively debug a Dotserve app with breakpoints.
+The following launch configuration can be used to interactively debug a Dotreact app with breakpoints.

 ```json